coursemaster44/Section-7/README.md

 Click on Create deployment

 **Step 5.Ec2>Auto Scaling groups>Instance management>Instances**
-- See the behaviour
+- See the behaviour of instances

 **Step 6.EC2>Load Balancer>target groups>tg-cd**
-- See the behaviour of 2 new instances and 2 old instances
+- See the behaviour of 2 newer instances and 2 older instances(will be deleted)

 **Step 7.CodeDeploy>Applications>cd-app>cd-app-asg-alb**
-- See Deployment lifecycle events
+- See status in Deployment lifecycle events
 - 2 Showing original and 2 replacement

 **Step 8.Click on Events in 1 Replacement Instance**